1982 Tennessee gubernatorial election

 The 1982 Tennessee gubernatorial election was held on November 2, 1982, to elect the governor of Tennessee.
 Incumbent Republican governor Lamar Alexander was now qualified to run for re-election because of Tennessee's 1978 constitutional amendment allowing governors to serve a second consecutive four-year term.
-Alexander ran for re-election and defeated Democratic nominee Randy Tyree with 59.6% of the vote in the general election.
+Alexander ran for re-election and defeated Democratic nominee Randy Tyree, the mayor of Knoxville, with 59.6% of the vote.

 Alexander was the first Republican to be re-elected governor since 1912.

 Primary elections

 Primary elections were held on August 5, 1982.